Find where AI delivers.Start there.

 Generative and agentic are not the same thing

 Generative AI produces content and surfaces insight.
 Agentic AI takes actions across systems.
-Confusing the two is how programmes get scoped incorrectly from the start.
+Confusing the two is how programs get scoped incorrectly from the start.

 03